-Fits smartphones measuring up to 3.7-inch width.
-Fits handlebars measuring between 0.9 and 1.3 inches in diameter.
+Fits smartphones measuring up to 3.7-inch width and handlebars measuring between 0.9 and 1.3 inches in diameter.
 Strong adjustable clamp and silicone bands work together to grip phone securely.
 Ball and socket rotation gives full screen access.
 Easy to install.
 Solid mount.
-Keeps phone stable enough to read.

 Can slip down handlebars if you encounter too much vibration.